 In our more-deprived communities, the statistics are even more troubling.
 In fact, we’re seeing a huge difference across our Greater Manchester wards: the average life expectancy is eight years lower in the more-deprived communities than the least-deprived communities.
 This worries us, so we’re striving to change it.

-- Levels of inactivity are particularly high among disabled people (56%), those aged 65 and over (49%) and those least well off (49%).
-But among adults under 25, the level drops to 16%.
+- Levels of inactivity are particularly high among those aged 75 and over (53%), those with a disability (46%) and those least well off (44%).

-- Around two-thirds of adults in Greater Manchester are overweight or obese – above the national average.
+- Two-thirds of adults in Greater Manchester are overweight or obese – above the national average.

-- Almost a quarter of pupils (22%) start school overweight – increasing to more than 1 in 3 (35%) when leaving primary school.
-Both rates are much higher than the rest of the country.
+- Almost a quarter of pupils (24%) start school overweight – increasing to almost two in five (38%) when leaving primary school.
+Both rates are higher than the rest of the country.